 A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 Costa Rica is one of the most popular Central American countries to visit.
-This lush country is teeming with energy from wildlife, people, volcanoes, oceans, rivers, jungles, and thousands of years of history.
+This lush country is teeming with wildlife, volcanoes, jungles, and thousands of years of history.

-One of the most bio-diverse countries in the world, there are always unique things to do in Costa Rica.
+One of the most bio-diverse countries in the world, you'll find many unique things to do as you explore Costa Rica.
 There are numerous national parks to explore, beaches to relax on, adventures to have, and famous Costa Rican landmarks to learn about.